cloudmesh-community/fa18-523-60/paper/paper.md

 out of field and value pairs.
 Documents are objects which correspond to native data types in many programming languages, hence a well defined, embedded document can help reduce expensive joins and improve query performance.
-The *_id* field  helps to indentify each document uniquly [@www-guru99].
+The *_id* field  helps to identify each document uniquly [@www-guru99].

 MongoDB offers flexibility to write records that are not restricted by